ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 template: logorb
 # Apache Way: Introduction

-The Apache Way is a set or behaviors and practices developed at the ASF and designed to promote long-lived successful projects by focusing on stable governance and encouraging new contributors.
+> The Apache Way is a set or behaviors and practices developed at the ASF and designed to promote long-lived successful projects by focusing on stable governance and encouraging new contributors.

+> These behaviors are required of Apache projects.

 ???
 Very high level intro, mention concepts: openness, merit, consensus.